sidHathi/rust-graphics/README.md

 ### Summary

 This repo contains a component based graphics engine implemented using Rust and webgpu.
 The bulk of the engine is implemented in the [engine](src/engine).
-The Key classes are `component.rs` where I define the underlying data structure used to contain and render each graphical component and `scene.rs` which manages drawing and updating the wgpu scene.
+The key files are `component.rs` ([here](src/engine/component.rs)) where I define the underlying data structure used to contain and render each graphical component and `scene.rs`([here](src/engine/scene.rs)) which manages drawing and updating the wgpu scene.

 ### Features of note: